kristjanjansen/cusco/readme.md

 Models work as previously but the presentational methods (truncated body texts etc) are moved out (see below).

+Open questions:
+* How to serve fallback content (no related posts, no content in particular destination tree level etc)?
+Consider ```ModelFinder``` class, see [this](https://laracasts.com/series/whatcha-working-on/episodes/3).

 #### 2. Presenters

 Presenters, essentialy ViewModels that augment the models with presenter methods, such as